Texas Tech University

 Training/Supervision Provided: Every week interns will receive one half hour for supervision of individual clients, one half hour for supervision of group, and consultation as needed.
 Two clinical seminars will also be provided.

-Program Requirements: Interns are expected to provide affirming psychotherapy experiences to LGBTQ clients or those presenting with sexual/gender identity concerns.
-Interns are also expected to fully engage in both the individual and group supervision.
-In addition, interns will be expected to read and apply theories pertinent to their work with the LGBTQ population.
+Program Requirements: Interns are expected to provide affirming psychotherapy experiences to clients that are wanting to explore their love/attraction to others.
+Interns are also expected to fully engage in both individual and group supervision.
+In addition, interns will be expected to read and apply theories pertinent to their work with this student population.
 The breakdown of the total number of weekly hours for the rotation is as follows:

 Individual Therapy Supervision: 0.5 hours